neroist/Url-Shortner-GUI-App/README.md

 A GUI app in which you can select from multiple URL shortners to shorten a URL.

 # Attributions:
-Cut Scissor icon (used as the app's window icon):
+Cut Scissor icon (used as the app's window and file icon):

 ![](https://uxwing.com/wp-content/themes/uxwing/download/40-beauty-fashion/cut-scissor.png)